Are you looking for inspiration on gardening for kids? These ten great projects are perfect for getting kids gardening and having fun outdoors.

 More gardening with kids projects

 If you’d like some more inspiration on family gardening and kids garden activities, take a look at the gardening with children section of the blog.
-I’ve also got lots of fun outdoor activities for kids in my free printable bucket lists for spring, summer and autumn.
+I’ve also got lots of fun outdoor activities for kids in my free printable bucket lists for spring, summer, autumn and winter, and a bumper list of nature books for kids.

 Twinkl also have a great list of outdoor activities for families which is full of ideas for garden fun.